Don’t panic! It’s all good! I know a quote can be daunting but lets break it down. Lets eliminate the Fear, Uncertainty and Doubt that comes with it.

 #3: As a returning customer, I want to buy a product with a single click, so that i dont waste time filling in my details.

 Without them, we’d been building software in the dark.
 We would just be making pretty pages, for the sake of pretty pages.
 We’re not addressing any needs or delivering business value.
 User stories are there to clarify why a customer is paying for your software.
 It is the most crucial part of software development.
 And also the most underrated.

-At the end of the user story session you have a big list of user stories, called a backlog prioritized by business value.
+At the end of the user story session you have a big list of user stories, called a backlog, prioritized by business value.
 We know EXACTLY what and for who we’re building the app or website.
 You will be able to communicatey crystal clearly what needs to be build in order to deliver business value.
-We can that for input for our wireframes, designs and tests.
+We can use those for input to our wireframes, designs and tests.

 I short we use user stories and the backlog to: